aaron-grau/curic/javascript/projects/inherits_exercises/README.md

 Asteroid.inherits(MovingObject);
 ```

-How would you test `Function#inherits`?
+How would you test `Function.prototype.inherits`?
 A few specs to consider:

 * You should be able to define methods/attributes on `MovingObject`
    that ship and asteroid instances can use.